philipp-baumann/simplerspec-read-filter-transform/README.md

 ---------------------------------------------

 1. Use the `Clone or Download` button and clone/download this tutorial repository from github to your computer.
-2. Unzip the folder
+2. Unzip the folder.
-3. Double-click the `.RProj` file and the tutorial is loaded as R project (no need to use `setwd()` and `yourverylonganduniquedirectoryonyourpc` or other nasty hard-coded approaches to set the working directory)
+3. Double-click the `.RProj` file and the tutorial is loaded as R project (no need to use `setwd()` and `path = "yourverylonganduniquedirectoryonyourpc"` or other nasty hard-coded approaches to set the working directory, which makes your projects not reproducible for others; kindly follow these [instructions](http://r4ds.had.co.nz/workflow-projects.html#rstudio-projects) to learn how to work with RStudio self-contained projects.
-4. For working with this R markdown notebooks for reproducible and interactive analysis, see [here](https://rmarkdown.rstudio.com/index.html)
+4. For working with this R markdown notebooks for reproducible and interactive analysis, see [here](https://rmarkdown.rstudio.com/index.html).
-5. Have fun reproducing
+5. Have fun reproducing.

 ------------------------------------------------------------------------